segmentio/evergreen/README.md

 $ yarn install
 $ yarn dev
 ```

+Now you can visit `http://localhost:8000/` in your browser.

 Documentation code is under the `docs` directory.
 A big portion of these docs are written in MDX, if you've never used MDX before, check out these [docs](https://mdxjs.com/getting-started).